 |Assignment 1: Write a short paper describing how an instructional design job advertisement, written position description, or reported daily requirements of a practicing instructional designer compares with published instructional design competencies.
 Conclude the paper with a revised position description.||20%|

-Note: details of assignments are posted on-line at the commencement of the course.
+Note: details of assignments are posted online in the course.